Skip to main content

 Most employees will encounter participatory programs.
 These are designed to increase engagement with health resources.
 A health-contingent program, conversely, ties a financial outcome to a measurable health metric.
 This latter type is further divided into two subcategories ∞ activity-only programs and outcome-based programs.

 An activity-only program might require you to walk a certain number of steps per week, while an outcome-based program requires you to achieve a specific biometric target.
-The ACA provides a detailed framework that employers must follow if they choose to implement a that affects premiums.
+The ACA provides a detailed framework that employers must follow if they choose to implement a health-contingent program that affects premiums.

 Comparing Wellness Program Structures